Date/Time

 *

-See the questions on the sign up form in regards to the picnic lunch.
-A sandwich, chips and fruit lunch, along with bottled water, will be provided according to your dietary requests in the sign-up.
-Bring some money for any shopping that you wish to do.
+See the questions on the sign-up form regarding the picnic lunch.
+For those who want it, IFI will provide a sandwich, chips, fruit and veggie picnic lunch, along with bottled water.
+Just indicate your picnic request in the sign-up.
+Bring some money for any shopping that you wish to do at the maple syrup store.
 Transportation is provided, but you must provide your own car seats for any small children who require them.
-All attendees must be signed up.
-We ask that you please refrain from attending if you are not feeling well.
+All attendees must be signed up, but only sign up if you are positive that you will attend.
+Cancel only if you become sick.

 *